lr91-089/Udacity-nd229-object-detection/README.md

 ### Visualization of the result model

 We can create an animation of the trained model as explained in the setup.
+We can see that the model needs some time before it can detect moving objects, especially at night.
+We also see that is does not detect every object, especially if it is partly behind some other object.

 ![](/images/animation1.gif)